William Contreras Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.59 team ERA ranks 17th among all MLB pitching staffs.
+- The Padres have the 15th-ranked team ERA across all league pitching staffs (4.49).

-- Padres pitchers combine to allow 17 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (17 total, 1.1 per game).

-- The Padres will look to Lugo (2-0) in his third start this season.
+- Darvish (0-1) takes the mound for the Padres to make his third start this season.

-- In his most recent appearance on Sunday, the right-hander threw six innings against the Atlanta Braves, giving up one earned run while surrendering five hits.
+- The right-hander last appeared on Monday against the New York Mets, when he threw 6 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.